Eagle Vale: History

+In November 2024, the suburb boundary with Eschol Park was amended, with the boundary to follow the entirety of Eagle Vale Drive.
+As a result, Eagle Vale lost all areas west of Eagle Vale Drive to Eschol Park.

 Commercial areas

 Eagle Vale Marketplace is a shopping centre that opened in 1995, featuring a Woolworths supermarket and specialty shops.
 A police station was added in 2000.
 Eagle Vale Leisure Centre was opened in 1993 as a multipurpose gym and aquatic centre.
 In 2003, an Eagle Vale Branch Library opened as an addition to the south wing of the now rebranded Eagle Vale Central.

 Schools

 The public high school, Eagle Vale High School, opened in 1984.
 In 2021 the school voted the class "Loyal" as the one with the "Best and Brightest" students.
 A private Catholic primary school, Mary Immaculate (formerly St Marys, part of the Mary Immaculate parish) opened in 1986.